-Admission Requirements: The written statement should describe the applicant's academic and career goals as well as special interests in the area of statistics.
+Admission Requirements: The written statement should not exceed 500 words and should describe the applicant's academic and career goals as well as special interests in the area of statistics.
 GRE General Test scores are required.
-The well-prepared applicant to the department's master's programs has good grades in a three-semester calculus sequence, a two-semester advanced calculus sequence, a semester of linear algebra and a two-semester sequence in probability and statistics.
+The well-prepared applicant to the department's Master's programs has good grades in a three-semester calculus sequence, a two-semester advanced calculus sequence, a semester of linear algebra and a two-semester sequence in probability and statistics.
 Some of these courses may be taken as part of the program, but this may result in lengthening the stay.
-Admission to the Ph.D. program is granted to those who have been admitted to the master's program and have passed the basic comprehensive (qualifying) examination at the Ph.D. level.
+Admission to the Ph.D. program is granted to those who have been admitted to the Master's program and have passed the qualifying exam.
 Individuals applying for fall enrollment and who wish to be considered for financial aid should have their completed applications in by no later than March 1 for fall enrollment or October 15 for spring.
 Applications arriving after that will be considered but may be assigned lower priority.

-Master's Degree Requirements: All master's programs in statistics require a minimum of 34 credit hours, of which 12 are first-year core (ST 512R, ST 521, ST 522, ST 552 and their labs), one is supervised consulting (ST 641), and at least nine are statistics and/or supporting electives.
+Master's Degree Requirements: All Master's programs in statistics require a minimum of 34 credit hours, of which 12 are first-year core (ST 512R, ST 521, ST 522, ST 552 and their labs), one is supervised consulting (ST 641), and at least nine are statistics and/or supporting electives.
 The remaining 12 hours are program dependent.